-Malcolm Knowles adapted the theory of Andragogy, teaching strategies for adult learners, to adults learning in the 1970s.
+Malcolm Knowles adapted the theory of Andragogy, teaching strategies for adult learners, to adult learning in the 1970s.
 Knowles’ Andragogy outlines theoretical and practical methods based on six characteristics of adult learners.
-Understanding these characteristics will help you inspire your agents to improve their skills, improve the quality of your training and improve the quality of your contact center.
+Understanding these adult learning characteristics will help you inspire your agents to improve their skills, improve the quality of your training and improve the quality of your contact center.

 The Need to Know

-According to Knowles, “adults want to know why they need to learn something before undertaking learning.
-Facilitators must help adults become aware of their ‘need to know’ and make a case for the value of learning.”
+According to Knowles, “adults want to know why they need to learn something before undertaking to learn.
+Facilitators must help adults become aware of their ‘need to know and make a case for the value of learning.”

 The Learners’ Self-Concept